-- Office of the Secretary – The primary role of the Office of the Secretary (OSec) is to protect and promote the integrity and reputation of TfNSW, and support and enable effective decision making – as a trusted partner to the Secretary and Transport Cluster Executive.
+- Office of the Secretary – protects and promotes the integrity and reputation of TfNSW, and support and enable effective decision making – as a trusted partner to the Secretary and Transport Cluster Executive.

 - For further information on the structure of TfNSW, please see Who we are.

-Sydney Metro – responsible for the planning and delivery of metro projects for Sydney – became a separate NSW Government agency on 1 July 2018.
+Sydney Metro – is responsible for the planning and delivery of metro projects for Sydney.
+Sydney Metro became a separate NSW Government agency on 1 July 2018.